excid3/noticed/README.md

 ## Usage

-You can define a Notification as a class that inherits from Noticed::Base.
+To generate a notification object, simply run:

+`rails generate noticed:notification CommentNotification`

+#### Notification Objects

+Notifications inherit from `Noticed::Base`.
+This provides all their functionality and allows them to be delivered.

 To add delivery methods, simply `include` the module for the delivery methods you would like to use.

 ```ruby
 class CommentNotification < Noticed::Base